Fire Retardant

 Lombardy Poplar Populus nigra italica

-The old favourite narrow pencil shaped tree.
+Up to 25m.*The old favourite narrow pencil shaped poplar.
 A classic for formal avenue planting with nice yellow autumn colour.
-Although it does sucker, these (like most tree suckers) are easily controlled in grazed or mowed areas.
-Up to 25m.
+Although it does sucker, these (like most tree suckers) can be controlled in grazed or mowed areas.
+Fast growing they build character with age being able to live well in excess of a hundred years.
+See more →

 Simon’s Poplar